 His aim is to make work that will entertain and challenge audiences in equal measures.

-His most recent work includes A Gambler's Guide to Dying which enjoyed a successful run at the Traverse theatre during the 2015 Edinburgh Festival Fringe.
-The show received huge critical acclaim, was the recipient of a Fringe First and the Holden Street Theatre awards and was featured in the BBC's best solo shows of the Fringe.
-It will begin an international tour in Australia this February.
+His most recent work includes A Gambler's Guide to Dying, which enjoyed a successful run at the Traverse Theatre during the 2015 Edinburgh Festival Fringe.
+The show received huge critical acclaim, was the recipient of a Fringe First and the Holden Street Theatre awards, and was featured in the BBC's best solo shows of the Fringe.
+It went on international tour in Australia in February 2016.

 You can follow his infrequent tweets @thegarymcnair

 Or visit his website at www.garymcnair.co.uk

 A Gambler's Guide To Dying (2015 The Traverse)

 Donald Robertson is Not A Stand Up Comedian (2013 National Theatre of Scotland/ The Arches/ The Traverse)